 Should You Use Retinol During the Day?

 You’ve probably heard that using retinol during the day is a huge no-no because it makes your skin more sensitive to the sun.
-This photosensitivity is actually a cumulative effect that occurs because retinol increases cell turnover.
-This means that fresh, new skin cells are constantly being brought to the surface; these cells are more vulnerable to sun damage than dry, dead skin cells.
-This is why it’s so important to wear sunscreen every day when you’re using a retinol product—even if you use it at night.
-So while retinol does increase your skin’s sensitivity to the sun overall, this isn’t why I recommend using it at night.
+This photosensitivity is actually a cumulative effect that occurs due to the fact that retinol increases cell turnover.
+This means that fresh, new skin cells are constantly being brought to the surface.
+These cells are more vulnerable to sun damage than dry, dead skin cells.
+This is why it’s so important to wear sunscreen every day when you’re using a retinol product—even if you’re only using that retinol product at night.

-As I said, it’s definitely best to work in harmony with your body’s natural cycles as much as possible.
-Using retinol in your evening routine is definitely a good way to do this.
-In the end, you never want to work against Mother Nature, you always want to work with her.
+As I said before, it’s best to work in harmony with your body’s natural cycles.
+Using retinol in your evening routine is a good way to do this.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”